Mobile

 It is very quick to identify what is in front of the camera and can analyze the camera image three times a second while feeding back what it sees.
 Though it still makes occasional errors, it is definitely a step forward in the right direction.
 This technology holds great promise when collaborated with other areas of technology.
 For example with the implementation of smart glasses such as Google Glass, those who are visually impaired could have a better chance of visualizing or at least a greater understanding of what they are looking at.

-Robin Christopherson, who is blind, described his anticipation for the possibilities with this technology in recent blog post on abilitynet.org.uk.
+Robin Christopherson, who is blind, described his anticipation for the possibilities with this technology in a recent blog post on abilitynet.org.uk.
 He states “Combining such a useful app with a head-mounted camera would make AIPOLY a winner for me.
 Having a camera with this kind of intelligent object and text recognition, observing and analyzing whatever it is I’m looking at, is a dream I’ve had ever since the advent of Google Glass ushered in a new era of raised awareness of our surroundings.”

 Sam Brake Guia